Scientific viewThoughts on the global success

 The musicology and dramaturgy professor Gottfried Kasparek is, among other positions, the artistic director of the Diabelli Sommer event in Mattsee.
-For the Christmas song’s 200-year anniversary, the professor has decided to pick the composition apart and get to the root of its nearly magical appeal.
+For the Christmas song’s 200-year anniversary in 2018, the professor decided to pick the composition apart and get to the root of its nearly magical appeal.
 Barely anyone can resist the charm of the song and there are several interesting reasons for this.

 When we were children, the singing of “Silent Night” took place under the Christmas tree prior to opening the presents.
 The song was an essential part of the festivity, which has remained so to this day.
 It’s a beautiful song whose simple purpose is to bring joy.
 Even if the interpretation may sometimes leave much to be desired.
 I, for example, still cannot get my father’s loud and rough baritone out of my ear.
 But that’s alright because the music can take it.
 Later, in Salzburg, it was an original, four-part version with a string trio, two horns and an organ that fascinated me the most.
 It was created by the composer, Franz Xaver Gruber, who, as a church musician in Hallein, still got to see the global success of his stroke of genius.
 And thus, the song becomes a fine, little cantata.